 No matter if you want to buy a house in Germany for yourself or an investment property, the easiest way is to use this free online mortgage calculator.
 Just enter the house price, your down payment amount, and some other basic info.
 You can then see the different mortgage options in minutes and consult with a financial adviser there about each option.

 Once you know how much you can afford, you can start searching for your property.
 You can either search online or use an estate agent.

 3) Agree with the seller regarding the price and terms

 Once you find your property, you should agree with the seller on the price and terms.
-Afterward, the notary can draw up a sale contract accordingly.
+The notary can then draw up a sale contract based on these terms later.

 4) Finalize your mortgage

 Now you have all the details regarding the price of the property.
 You can go back to the banks and get some official offers from them.
 Compare your offers.
 Pick the best one and finalize your mortgage.